 These dogs love the snow and will happily pull a cart or a sled or carry a backpack on romps through the snowy woods.
 A working dog, the Great Pyrenees likes to feel useful.

 Similar to the Komondor, they were bred to guard livestock.
 So the Great Pyrenees is also patient with its own family but can get overprotective when neighbors, their kids, or their pets take it upon themselves to join in the fun.
 So once again, proper socialization from the time they are a puppy is quite vital with this breed.

-These tall breeds has a deep and impressive bark that it likes to exercise at night.
+These tall breeds have a deep and impressive bark that it likes to exercise at night.
 They also have a tendency to roam.

 What they lack for in silliness and playfulness, they make up in seriousness and steadiness.
 And for some of them, a lot of salivae.

 The Anatolian Shepard has a thick neck and a large, round head.
 They tend to be affectionate, smart, loyal and protective.
 But with that protectiveness comes a suspicion toward strangers.
 They like to keep their family safe, so make sure to introduce them to plenty of strangers so that they don’t view everyone as a threat.

 This large dog will carefully monitor and watch strangers that enter its circle, but will not get aggressive unless provoked.
 They will also bark a lot in this situation.